apatil/dockerflow/README.md

 Also, I like Ansible's declarative approach to configuration better than Dockerfiles' imperative one.

+If you also like Ansible but care about sticking with Dockerfiles more than 'rebuild', check [this](http://www.ansible.com/blog/2014/02/12/installing-and-building-docker-with-ansible) out.

 ### Why not [Packer](http://packer.io)?

 I don't want the output to be complete tarballs of images, but tagged Docker images that I can push.
 Also, I want an easy incremental option.